MicrosoftDocs/visualstudio-docs/docs/containers/container-build.md

 ## Building from the command line

-You can use `docker build` or `MSBuild` to build from the command line.
+If you want to build outside of Visual Studio, you can use `docker build` or `MSBuild` to build from the command line.

 ### docker build